ElementalHare/Hextech-Chest-Quiz-Bot/README.md

 pip3 install selenium
 ```

-Webdriver: chromedriver.exe can be obtained from https://chromedriver.chromium.org/downloads.
+Webdriver: chromedriver.exe can be obtained from https://chromedriver.chromium.org/downloads, place webdriver in the same directory as LeagueQuizBot.py.

 ## Usage